 Front lights.
 If you’re cycling on a road, a shaped beam is a good idea.
 Dazzling cars is counter-productive.
 Shaped beams often equal German lights (B+M), as they’ve got sensible laws about these things.
 See also Dynamos and Luxos.

 Garmin.
 The Prince of Frustration, but ruler of the roost.
-The Edge series, for all their quirks — poor screens, the habit of telling you the route has been lost when it hasn’t, the habit of flashing up a warning message obscuring the upcoming turn on the map, the inability to distinguish between coasting and too low cadence, the tendency to lock up and need a reset on routes over 300k (apparently a feature of the Edge 800, others are reportedly better, but I’ve found the same on the 810), the relatively short battery life, the hrm straps that work one hour and not the next — still manage to be, as a package, a little bit better than all the other options.
-(They cope with rain, and can be operated in it.
-They are relatively light and compact.
+The Edge series, for all their quirks — poor screens, the habit of telling you the route has been lost when it hasn’t, the habit of flashing up a warning message obscuring the upcoming turn on the map, the inability to distinguish between coasting and too low cadence, the tendency to lock up and need a reset on routes over 300k (apparently a feature of the Edge 800, others are reportedly better, but I’ve found the same on the 810 — and many say the 810 is a lot more usable than the 820, on account of the 820’s problematic touch screen), the relatively short battery life, the hrm straps that work one hour and not the next (Polar and 4iiii are better) — still manage to be, as a package, a little bit better than all the other options.
+Compared with phones, they cope with rain, and can be operated in it.
 They are robust.
-Most can also tell you other things like heart rate, cadence, and power.
+They give you a lot of useful info in an efficient manner.
 And, as of 2017, versus Wahoo — they can give you warnings about time, cadence, heart-rate.
 You can cycle through the screens to the left and right.
 The mapping is clearer.
-Wahoo have plenty of software / hardware issues too) Some people still use Garmin eTrex as they last longer, and run off replaceable batteries.
+Wahoo have software / hardware issues too — I experienced problems with loading routes, and various signals dropping out on short rides.
+Some people still use Garmin eTrex as they last longer, and run off replaceable batteries.
 Edges can, though, be run off battery packs or dynamos pretty easily.
 If you use a dynamo it’s not a bad idea to run it into a battery pack first (get one with pass through charging).
 This is less efficient, but smooths the current, and means you won’t need a charge only cable (or to modify a normal cable).
 Quite a few people now use apps on smartphones, at least for 200ks.
 Remember that charging via a dynamo is going to cost about 4W.
+DC Rainmaker is a good, if non-audax, source of reviews.

 Gears.
 A low gear is great good thing.
 Contador rides a 34 x 32.
 (Bless him.)
 Some people ride single-speeds, often, they say, to add interest.
 My knees have no idea of what they are on about.